-- Follow-up medical care in the Stroke Survivor Program
+- Follow-up medical/neuropsychological care in the Stroke Aftercare Program

 - Outpatient Therapy Services

-- The Post Stroke Fitness Program at the Siskin Health & Fitness Center
+- The NeuroWellness Program at the Siskin Health & Fitness Center

 Each patient is evaluated by a stroke team operating under the leadership of a physiatrist.
 Together with the family, professionals in the fields of rehabilitation nursing, speech-language pathology, clinical nutrition, psychology, vocational counseling, case management, as well as physical and occupational therapies work with the patient to achieve the best outcome possible.

-One of the most important members of the treatment team is the family.
-The family is provided with training, professional support, education, and counseling.
-They are encouraged to work with the patient's treatment team to provide information about the patient's personality, lifestyle, and hopes.
+An essential member of the treatment team is the family.
+Extensive education, training and resources for patients and their caregivers will help them to understand and manage the conditions related to stroke, decrease environmental barriers, and promote self-advocacy.
+Family members are encouraged to collaborate with the patient's treatment team to provide information about the patient's personality, lifestyle and hopes.